moderntribe/moose-resources/block-library/tabs/README.md

 Very simple implementation:

-1. Add `delegate` as a project dependency in your `package.json` file
-1. Run `npm install` to install the dependency
+1. Run `npm i delegate` to add the required dependency.
 2. Copy contents of `blocks` directory to the `themes/core/blocks/tribe` directory.
 2. Add the `tribe/tabs` and `tribe/tab` blocks to the `TYPES` array in the `plugins/core/src/Blocks/Blocks_Definer.php` file.
 3. Build the blocks using `npm run dist`.